 Now let start a very simple script that will control our player.
 We will be revisiting this over time as we add more complexity.
 Right-click the root node and attach a new GDScript to it, I named mine Player.gd.
 Start with the following code:

 extends Node2D var speed = 150 func _process(delta): move_local_x(speed*delta)

 This script is insanely simple, we are just moving the player by 150 pixels per second.
 Save your scene as Player.tscn and let’s do some quick testing.
 Let’s add a Player to our game world!

 In the GameScene, we can now create an instance of our Player.
 Select the root node in the scene, then click the New Instance button:

 Next select and double click Player from the list of options:

 You now have a Player in your game world.
-Position it according and now you can press play and watch it fly off screen at a rate of 150pixels per second.
+Position it accordingly and now you can press play and watch it fly off-screen at a rate of 150pixels per second.